 Landlord and Tenant Complaint

 When a tenant has been served and does not fix the problem or vacate, landlords must now turn to the courts.
-This involves filing a landlord and tenant complaint with the district court, the next step towards an eviction lawsuit.
+This 6 Easy Steps to Evict a Tenantinvolves filing a landlord and tenant complaint with the district court, the next step towards an eviction lawsuit.
 The clerk will process the complaint along with any supporting documentation.

 As the next step, the courts will issue a trial date in which each side will have the opportunity to present the facts.
 This is where attention to detail and impeccable record keeping becomes essential for success as the landlord.
 After hearing the complaint information, the judge will make their determination.
 Providing the judge rules in your favor by finding the grounds for eviction are lawful; the tenants are then ordered to vacate immediately.